AuriconBela/Solitaire/Presentation/BoardDrawer_README.md

 - `Marble`: Color for marble filling
 - `MarbleLine`: Color for marble borders
 - `SelectedHighlight`: Color for highlighting selected marbles
+- `GameScore`: Color for score text
 - `BackGroundBrush`: Used for form background
 - `MarbleBrush`: Used for drawing marbles
+- `GameScoreBrush`: Used for drawing score text
 - `GridPen`: Used for cell borders
 - `BoundaryPen`: Used for board boundary
 - `MarblePen`: Used for marble borders
 - `SelectedHighlightPen`: Used for highlighting selected marbles (thicker, yellow border)
+- `ScoreFont`: Bold Arial font for score display
+- `ScoreAreaHeight`: Reserved height at bottom for score display (50px)

 ## Technical Implementation